St. John Paul II & the Dominican Friars

 A witness even in death: “John Paul II’s effect on my life only dawned on me once the sun had set on his own.
 I was a young undergraduate when he died, a melancholic engineer pondering life, death, and the point of it all.
 As I watched the news coverage, attended prayer vigils, and conversed with curious classmates, I was amazed at the life generated by John Paul’s death.
 It seemed like a dream, a joke too good to be true, as if at any moment John Paul’s corpse might wink and let out a chuckle.
 The dying world looked on, opined, judged, praised, and wondered, all the while John Paul wearing death like a crown.
 As the funeral procession snaked through St. Peter’s and John Paul gave his final audience, the ancient words of a certain Centurion echoed once more in my heart and soul: What if my life could be given for such love?
 What if my death could give birth to such life?
 ‘Truly this man was a son of God.’”

-Your donations to the St. John Paul II Society help form and educate the young men laying down their lives for Jesus Christ as Dominican Friars.
+Your donations to the St. John Paul II Society help form and educate an army of preachers dedicated to continuing Saint John Paul II’s New Evangelization.